Converting blood TAC to plasma TAC

 Blood cell to plasma partition coefficient (rRBC/P) can be measured In vitro in +37 °C by adding a known amount of radioactivity into a known volume of fresh blood (providing CB), centrifuging the sample, and sampling a known volume of plasma.
 Radioactivity of the plasma sample is measured to calculate CP.
 Blood cell to plasma ratio is then calculated as (Bower, 1982):

-There are four main types of tracer distribution between plasma and RBC:
+There are four main types of radiopharmaceutical distribution between plasma and RBC:

 Thus, plasma-to-blood ratio is: